-The Good-to-Haves (but not always required)
+The good-to-haves (but not always required)

-- Business background: this isn’t a requirement for prospective consultants; however, business knowledge is essential to excellent performance in case interviews.
+- Business background: This isn’t a requirement for prospective consultants; however, business knowledge is essential to excellent performance in case interviews.
 Luckily, it’s something you can learn, and most concepts used in consulting interviews are on basic to intermediate levels.

-- Technical skills: these skills are required for specialist positions, such as at McKinsey Digital.
+- Technical skills: These skills are required for specialist positions, such as at McKinsey Digital.
 Precisely what kind of expertise or technical knowledge is tested will be informed to you by McKinsey, so don’t worry too much.

 Every word you say must somehow reflect at least one of the three core attributes, while the whole interview must showcase that you have all of them.
 Business background and technical prowess give you “bonus points”, so show them whenever possible.

-#1 – Good morning, how are you doing?
+Question 1 – Good morning, how are you doing?

 Yes, the classic ice-breaker question.
 It shouldn’t be a difficult challenge – I mean this is just basic social interaction.
 Yet I’ve seen countless interviewees messing this one up with a dry and nervous “I’m fine” (both in consulting interviews and other interviews I’ve conducted after I left McKinsey).
 The biggest problem here is anxiety – when under stress, even the most basic actions may seem challenging.